Who is Jesus?

 - Christians believe that Jesus came into the world as the son of only one earthly parent, Mary.

 - Christians believe that Jesus never sinned or did anything wrong.

-- Christians believe that Jesus was eventually martyred as a religious heretic, was buried in a tomb, and then on the third day came back to life.
+- Christians believe that Jesus died on the cross, was buried in a tomb, and then on the third day came back to life.

 - Christians believe that Jesus eventually ascended back to God but also that he will come back to earth a second time.

 Do Christians believe that everything the Bible says is without error?

 While many Christians do believe that the Bible is without error — if interpreted properly — many others are careful to clarify that no book of the Bible is meant to be a scientific document, and not all passages are meant to be historical.
 Some parts are meant to be interpreted within the historical context of the time period.
 However, Christians do not always agree about how the Bible should be interpreted.